z9luo/BSML-mbeddr/README.md

 * Name scoping for state/region/transition.
 * Entry block.
 * Guard condition for transitions.
+* in-event/out-event binding with C function

-(NOTICE: More features are under work.
-And new release may NOT be backward compatible!)
+(NOTICE: Configurable semantics is under work.
+New release may NOT be backward compatible!)

 ## Quick Start